pnmartinez/ai-dashboard-builder/README.md

 - `OPENAI_API_KEY`: OpenAI API key (for GPT models)
 - `ANTHROPIC_API_KEY`: Anthropic API key (for Claude models)
 - `GROQ_API_KEY`: Groq API key (for Mixtral/LLaMA models)

+## Contributing

+We welcome contributions!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) guide for details on how to get started.

 ## License